-Political Junkie was formerly a weekly segment of NPR’s Talk of the Nation from 2006 until the show’s conclusion in 2013.
-Ken Rudin’s Political Junkie launched as an independent production in October 2013, made possible by support from WAMU 88.5 FM in Washington, DC.
-The show is distributed to stations nationally by PRX, the Public Radio Exchange.
+Political Junkie was formerly a weekly segment of NPR’s Talk of the Nation from 2006 until that show’s conclusion in 2013.
+Ken Rudin’s Political Junkie launched as an independent production in October 2013, with initial support from WAMU 88.5 FM in Washington, D.C., from which the show was recorded until 2016.
+Political Junkie is distributed to stations nationally by PRX, the Public Radio Exchange.

 Political Junkie Team Members